joereddington/Delores/index.md

 * Write down what you are scared about *and* what you are excited about.

 # Make sure we'll still have energy in a few hours.
-* Fill out the daily checklist (As a reminder of the things you want to do well)
 * Get glasses
 * [Plan Time and Process Calendar](process_calendar) (Includes planning exercise and food) <!--Because something might be urgent -->
 * Get full water bottle, hot drink, and tray (take dirty cups out with you)